Job: Wildlife Rehabilitation Technician

 - Effectively communicate information on both an individual basis and group situations and have excellent interpersonal skills for interactions with volunteers, other employees, governing agencies, outside members of the public and other rehabilitation centers.

-- Basic computer skills with Microsoft Office and data entry, preferably with an electronic patient records system (ex.
-RaptorMed).
+- Basic skills with Microsoft Office and data entry.

 - Excellent basic mathematical skills and the ability to accurately work with units of weight, volume and concentration.